jakeheis/SwiftCLI/README.md

 Hello, Jack!
 ```

-### Non-terminal parameter
+### Collection operator

-The non-terminal paremter is an elipses placed at the end of a command signature to signify that the last parameter can take an indefinite number of arguments.
+The collection operator is an ellipses placed at the end of a command signature to signify that the last parameter can take an indefinite number of arguments.
 It must come at the very end of a command signature, after all required parameters and optional parameters.

 ```bash
 ~ > # Greet command with a signature of "<person> ..."